nuccinc/distributed-computing/README.md

 ---

-### Important for Docker: View the [Supported Architectures and Tags](#supported-architectures-and-tags)

-This will allow you work most efficiciently based on your particular system.

-Especially if you have GPUs, you will want to check out these options that are tailored to fit your needs.

----

 ## Windows Native Installation:

 Download the zip file of the repository, unzip it, and run `quickstart.bat --native --attach` from an elevated (Administrator) command prompt.